schombert/Project-Alice/docs/multiplayer_technical.md

 ### Hot-join

-A new functionality is hotjoining to running sessions - the client may connect to the host and the host will assign them a random nation, usually uncivilized ones, if they wish to change their nation then they'll have to ask the host to go back to the lobby.
-This is a small measure to prevent abuse or random people entering games to ruin them, given the assumption most people will be choosing great powers.
+A new functionality is hotjoining to running sessions - the client may connect to the host and the host will assign them a random nation, if they wish to change their nation then they'll have to ask the host to go back to the lobby.

+When people rejoin the game, they are placed on the same country they had.
+Countries are not transferred to AI control till rehosting.

 ### Out-of-sync (OOS)